-Secondly, if you are experiencing brown tap water, don’t make any assumptions about the cause.
-It might be disturbed sediment, it could be caused by organic matter in the mains, rust from your old iron pipes, or something else entirely.
+So if you are experiencing brown tap water, don’t make any assumptions.
+It might be disturbed sediment from a burst water main or pump or due to sudden high demand.
+Or it could be organic matter in the mains, rust from your old iron pipes, or something like leaking pipes.

 - Repairs, maintenance and upgrades to the mains network

 Try to run your taps at full flow for several minutes.
 If it clears the problem, you’ll likely need to think about getting your old iron pipes replaced.

 If running the taps doesn’t work, you should consider reporting to your local authorities and asking for their help.

 Let’s do some more investigating about that worryingly dirty drinking water.

 1. Is brown water from the hot or cold tap?